Moxinilian/server-manager/SERVER-SETUP.md

 ### Transfering files

-Once you have located a file you would like to download or upload over on the server, use SCP from your **local machine** to transfer the files.
+Once you have located a file you would like to download or upload to the server, use SCP from your **local machine** to transfer the files.
 On Linux, it can be done using the following command for download:

 ```
 $ scp remote:/path/in/remote path/in/local